DanaCody/Wrangling-Doggo-Data/README.md

 # Wrangling-Doggo-Data
 This is a project completed during Udacity's data analyst nanodegree.
-I will provide a brief summary of the files in this repository.
+I will provide a brief summary of the files below.

 __act_report.pdf__ is a written report of the insights that I had found in my analysis of WeRateDogs tweets.
 __image_predictions.tsv__ is a file that was provided by Udacity that has the dog breed predictions that were created from a neural network.